deepchecks/deepchecks/docs/source/user-guide/when_should_you_use.rst

 When you start working with a new dataset, you have only a single dataset (no train-test split), and you probably don't have a model.
-As part of our EDA you want to ensure our data's integrity, and have it ready for our needs.
+As part of your EDA you want to ensure your data's integrity, and have it ready for your needs.
 For example, you want to know if there are many duplicate samples, problems with string or categorical features, significant outliers, inconsistent labels, etc.